isnisn/smartlash/README.md

 ---

 ## The Code
+### Codebase
+The code is written in C using ESP-IDF so its portable to basically any device of your choice.
+Easiest would be to use a Heltec with a LoRa onboard chip(SX126x / 127x).
+Ofcourse it will run directly on any ESP32 and by using a LoRa breakout board you can connect and configure it by SPI.

 ### Setup and Helium.
 In the app_main function, we first call the setup function to initialize various components such as GPIO pins, SPI bus, TTN/Helium settings, and the HX711 device.
 This initialization process sets up the necessary configurations and prepares the device for operation.